-Previous Healthcare Experience may Enhance Your PA School Experience
+Previous Healthcare Experience may Enhance Your Physicians Assistant (PA) School Experience

 Health Care Experience is either preferred or required from PA programs.
 It may be a great way to find out exactly what a PA does.
 It may also be a good way to demonstrate that you can work well with patients.
 Having a real world context for what you will learn could help you process and retain lessons in anatomy and physiology.
 A short course and basic certification may open the door for you to get hands on experience with patients, helping provide you with a deeper understanding of the day in-day out dynamics of the health care environment.